US stocks continue post-trade deal rally

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-In Europe, London's FTSE slipped 0.1 percent, Germany's DAX added 0.4 percent and France's CAC also gained 0.4 percent.
+In Europe, London's FTSE slipped 0.4 percent, Germany's DAX declined 0.2 percent and France's CAC was off 0.1 percent.

 US, CHINA SIGN HISTORIC PHASE ONE TRADE DEAL